Kasperkall/Kasperkall/README.md

 My name is Kasper Kallseter, I'm in the final year of a master's degree in Engineering and ICT at NTNU in Trondheim.

-Further down on my profile you can find some of the projects I have worked on!
+Further down on my profile you can find some of the latest projects I have worked on!

 :telescope: I'm currently working on how to use machine learning for parameter identification in dynamic systems.